ad0409/open-laboratory-environment/README.md

 ## A brief history:
-<b><i>OLE</i></b> was propose by P. Mattern [Diabetes Competence Centre Karlsburg (KDK), Leibniz Institute for Plasma Science and Technology (INP)] in June 2021 and was first presented to the public at the “11th Workshop of Chemical and Biological Micro Laboratory Technology” in March 2022 in Elgersburg, Germany.
+<b><i>OLE</i></b> was proposed by P. Mattern [Diabetes Competence Centre Karlsburg (KDK), Leibniz Institute for Plasma Science and Technology (INP)] in June 2021 and was first presented to the public at the “11th Workshop of Chemical and Biological Micro Laboratory Technology” in March 2022 in Elgersburg, Germany.
 A first working demonstrator was designed by A. Falke [EUREGIO BioMedtech Center, Fachhochschule Münster] during his Bachelor thesis in 2021 at KDK.

 ## List of references:
 All icons used in this repository are taken from www.flaticon.com